Sattar Bahlulzade: Career

 After his return to Baku, Bahlulzade's work focused on the depictions of historic personalities and events. in 1941, he became a member of the Artists' Union of the USSR.
 In the post-war years, Bahlulzade painted works depicting the oil fields, dachas, and villages of the Absheron Peninsula.
 Bahlulzade's attraction to depictions of nature grew, and he started to paint more landscape sceneries.
+Azerbaijani painter Azim Azimzade, impressed by Sattar's work, offered him a position at a Communist newspaper, where he was then chief illustrator.

 Bahlulzade was known primarily for his landscape paintings dedicated to the nature of the Azerbaijan.
 Frequently, he went out into nature to capture on canvas all its beauty.
 Bahlulzade once said:

 "I don't have to go to Tahiti, like Gauguin, for inspiration, and I do not advise others to do it.
 The life and land of your people - they are the true sources of inspiration."

 Initially, the artist used a realistic approach to the portrayal of nature, as he was taught by his teachers.
 However, Bahlulzade soon developed his own style, which helped him to better express his emotions in his depictions of nature.
 His new style was actually more surreal and cosmic, with some of his works looking like satellite photographs of the Earth.
 Combining pastels with bold colors and bold brushstrokes, Bahlulzade illustrated nature more colorfully and lively, at times including fantastic elements.

 Starting from the late 1940s, Bahlulzade started to create his most renowned works of art: The Bank of Qudyalchay, The Road to Gizbanovsha (1953), Golden Evenings (1955), Native Lands (1957), etc. In these landscapes, Bahlulzade satiated his color palette, achieving a colorful decorativeness in his displays.